Price & Value

 We awarded the Gold Award for best online backup service to IDrive primarily because it combines a high value with exceptionally fast backup and restore speeds.
 IDrive is also among the easiest cloud backup app to use.
 It comes with comprehensive backup and restore features, and the subscription includes backup seeding and courier recovery.

-CrashPlan earned our Silver Award because the family plan offers exceptional value by providing truly unlimited storage to 10 computers.
-In addition, its performance was among the best in our review.
-Zoolz received our Bronze Award because of its exceptional value.
+Zoolz received our Silver Award because of its exceptional value.
 And while the backup speed was just above average, the restore speed was exceptionally fast.

-Amazon Cloud Drive and Dropbox are both online storage services that cracked our top 10 online storage services.
-While some of the backup features are lacking, both services provide excellent speeds for both backing up and restoring files.
-And both services provide high value.
-Dropbox can integrate with over 100,000 apps while Amazon Cloud Drive has unlimited storage and integrates with all your Amazon apps.
+Our Bronze Award Winner is Amazon Cloud Drive.
+While some of the backup features are lacking, it provides excellent speeds for both backing up and restoring files.
+Dropbox has these same features and can integrate with over 100,000 apps while Amazon Cloud Drive has unlimited storage and integrates with all your Amazon apps.
 Both services deserve some consideration.

 Don't risk it.
 Protect your computer with an online backup service.
 All of the services on our lineup provide an easy, effective and affordable method to meet the 3-2-1 backup principle.
 With a cloud backup service, you don't have to worry about the threat of losing family photos, home videos, important documents and other critical information.